UK Cohousing Trust

 Maria Brenton - Senior Cohousing Ambassador

-Maria got involved in cohousing because she is interested in continued autonomy in old age.
-Her exploration of Dutch and Danish cohousing inspired the creation of OWCH (Older Women's Cohousing).
-She is also a founder member of the Network and the Trust, as well as being a non-resident member of OWCH.
+Maria is interested in continued autonomy in old age.
+Her research into Dutch and Danish cohousing inspired the creation of OWCH (Older Women's Cohousing).
+She is a founder member of the Trust, as well as being a non-resident member of OWCH.

 John Goodman (Chair of the Trust)

-I was head of policy and the regions at Co-operatives UK from 2000-2013, with housing as part of my brief.
-Before that I worked in local co-operative development in the West Midlands, where I still live, in a small cohousing community.
-My ambition is to show how self-managed housing make better homes, better communities and better lives.
+John was head of policy and the regions at Co-operatives UK from 2000-2013, with housing as part of his brief.
+Before that he worked in local co-operative development in the West Midlands, where here currently lives, in a small cohousing community.

 Melanie is a founder member of the community project at Laughton lodge where she still lives.
-She was also a founder member of the Cohousing network and the trust.
+She is also a founder member of the Trust.
 Her working life is eclectic but has benefited from a 20 year training in consensus and group dynamics.